How to Get a Business Valuation: Complete Hiring Guide

 How do I prepare and what red flags should I avoid?

 Document organization before engagement accelerates timelines.
-Compile 3-5 years of financial statements, tax returns, organizational documents, and operational data.
-Having comprehensive packages ready enables immediate provision.
+Compile 3–5 years of financial statements, tax returns (including K-1s- partner or shareholder tax schedules showing each owner’s allocated share of income), organizational documents, and operational data.
+Having comprehensive packages ready enables immediate provision upon engagement.

-Credential absence represents the most serious red flag.
-Never engage valuators lacking ABV or ASA certification.
-Regulatory agencies and courts reject work from unqualified appraisers.
+• Credential absence: No ABV or ASA certification- regulatory agencies and courts reject work from unqualified appraisers

-Unusually low fees signal inadequate scope.
-Quotes significantly below $7,500 suggest corner-cutting.
+• Unusually low fees: Quotes significantly below $7,500 suggest corner-cutting or inadequate scope

 Valuation Type Cost Range Timeline Key Cost Drivers